harperzhu/R-Project-Package-Development/README.md

 ## Installation ##

-To download the corncob package, use the code below.
+To download the projectpackage package, use the code below.
 ```{r}
 # install.packages("devtools")
 devtools::install_github("harperzhu/projectpackage")